srkamesh/udemy-clone-website/README.md

 Getting Started:

-Clone the repository using git clone {link}
-Open the index.html file in a web browser to view the website
+Clone the repository using git clone https://srkamesh.github.io/udemy-clone-website/ Open the index.html file in a web browser to view the website
 Contributing: